The Scene (March 2020)

 Not for one minute.

 Grit and Determination

 Even though they had no guarantee that they could control the outcome of their own well-being, they attended to their duties.

-They didn’t do it because they had some magic wand that would somehow miraculously stop the virus.
+They didn’t do it because they had some magic wand that would miraculously stop the virus.

-They didn’t do it because the work they carried out would cure the person in their care.
+They didn’t do it because their work would cure the person in their care.

 They didn’t do it because it was a member of their own family.